All Episodes

 Good.

-I hear guy, so am I. Her Majesty bought me one two years ago for my birthday, and I love it.
+So am I. Her Majesty bought me one two years ago for my birthday, and I love it.

-No, say that again, you broke up.
+No, say that again.

-Uh my uh my lovely bride bought me one of those two birthdays.
+My lovely bride bought me one of those two birthdays.

-I do pizzas, Boston butts, you name it.
+I do pizzas, Boston Butts, you name it.

 Snerdley would love it.